dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ![](../images/installer-guide/mac-install-md/munki-dmg.png)

 From here, jump to [Setting up the installer](#setting-up-the-installer) to finish your work.
+If you want to check the authenticity and the integrity of your download, you can check [this repository](https://github.com/notpeter/apple-installer-checksums).

 ## Downloading macOS: Legacy OS